 So, today, on your last day of the challenge, close the kitchen at least 2 hours before dinner, and send the kids out to play and be active.
 See how things change for you and them at dinnertime!

 YOU DID IT!
-THE 21 DAYS IS OVER.
+You Completed 21 Days.

 Look over the calendar and choose some of your favorite activities to continue with your family.